 We worked with the business to define processes and implement capability to help them manage the end user aspects of the IT development lifecycle, including requirements definition and UAT.
 We also helped set up governance structures to support the new working relationship between the merged companies and their technology partner and to act as a forum for managing the delivery of the newly branded betting exchange.

 We also played a key role in integrating the new business into the parent company’s corporate governance, compliance and reporting structures, whilst balancing the desire to maintain and protect its unique culture.
-In addition, the team played a lead role in aligning the regulatory and corporate tax structures of the new organization in a complex and challenging environment.
+In addition, the team played a lead role in aligning the regulatory and corporate tax structures of the new organisation in a complex and challenging environment.

 We built and managed a large Programme Team with representatives from both businesses to build engagement and get real ownership for lasting change.
 Throughout our engagement, we focused on transferring core change skills and capabilities into the business.